RevolutionTech/resume/README.md

 **Software Engineer** | June 2015 - Feb 2016
 <br />Google | 1600 Amphitheatre Pkwy, Mountain View, CA, USA

-- Built features for endpoint that receives hundreds of thousands of queries per second
+- Built features for an endpoint that receives hundreds of thousands of queries per second
 - Created new RPCs to support a feature launch for Google Play Games
 - Refactored logic in `/o/oauth2/tokeninfo` endpoint after identifying incorrect behaviour